Life insurance is one of life’s essentials, with different types of products aimed at different life stages.

 As a person’s income rises, Aita said it makes less sense to continue to buy term life insurance, as the premiums will rise appreciably and don’t accumulate cash value.

 Some permanent policies are eligible to receive dividends, and although they aren’t guaranteed, they help to increase the cash value and death benefit of the policy.
-As the policyowner accumulates cash value inside the policy, the person can access the cash value, through loans or partial surrenders, which can be used for a variety of personal needs, such as quick cash for an emergency or to help supplement retirement income. ( Learn more: A ‘laddering’ insurance strategy)
+As the policyowner accumulates cash value inside the policy, the person can access the cash value, through loans or partial surrenders, which can be used for a variety of personal needs, such as quick cash for an emergency or to help supplement retirement income.
+(Related: What goes into whole life insurance dividends?)

 “Many permanent policies allow you to apply the dividends to help pay future premiums,” Aita said.
 “The uses are many and depend on each person’s financial needs.”